jdaw1/placemat/Documentation/not_glasses.md

 The side with the small-writing header and footer should face the named person; the side without should face away.

 Pages to facilitate this are produced using the Boolean `PlaceNames` parameter.
-Typically, this is the only of these parameters that is touched.
+Typically, this is the only place-names parameter to be changed.

 There can be multiple copies of the place names, with different names, so `NamesPlaceNames` is an array of arrays of names, by default containing just one sub-array, `Names`.
 Why the multiple sets of names?